sh6khan/git-cheat-sheet/README.md

 # git-cheat-sheet
 This is my personal git cheat sheet.
 This is not a deep dive into how git works, just some of the simple stuff

-#Contribute
+# Contribute
 Feel free to add or fix anything that you see.

-#Overview
+To contribute

+- Fork the repo
+- Clone the new forked repo into your local machine
+- Create a new branch `git checkout -b your_contribution`
+- After making your changes, `git commit -am 'small message about what you did'`
+- Then push up into the remote repo with `git push origin HEAD`
+- Go to GitHub, go to your forked repo and you should see a yellow bar mentioning your branch
+- Go inside, scroll to the bottom and press on the `Make Pull Request` button
+- I will get an email, notifying me of your Pull Request (PR) and if its good, I will merge it

+# Overview
 1. [Starting](#starting)
 1. [Git Structure](#git-structure)
 1. [Git Logs](#git-logs)